apptainer/singularity-userdocs/singularity_and_docker.rst

     Docker containers *allow for* privilege escalation.
 In a ``Dockerfile``, for example, the ``USER`` instruction allows for user and/or group settings to be made in the Linux operating environment.
 The trust model in {Singularity} is completely different: {Singularity} allows untrusted users to run untrusted containers in a trusted way.
 Because {Singularity} containers embodied as SIF files execute in *user* space, there is no possibility for privilege escalation.
 In other words, those familiar with Docker, should *not* expect access to elevated user permissions; and as a corollary, use of the ``USER`` instruction must be *avoided*.

     {Singularity} does, however, allow for fine-grained control over the permissions that containers require for execution.
-Given that Singularilty executes in user space, it is not surprising that permissions need to be externally established *for* the container through use of the ``capability`` command. :ref:`Detailed elsewhere in this documentation <security-options>`, {Singularity} allows users and/or groups to be granted/revoked authorized capabilties.
+Given that Singularilty executes in user space, it is not surprising that permissions need to be externally established *for* the container through use of the ``capability`` command. :ref:`Detailed elsewhere in this documentation <security-options>`, {Singularity} allows users and/or groups to be granted/revoked authorized capabilities.
 Owing to {Singularity}'s trust model, this fundamental best practice can be stated as follows:

         "Employ ``singularity capability`` to manage execution privileges for containers"